-- 1. Tobacco.

-- 2. Live animals or insects.

-- 3. Glass containers.

-- 4. Alcoholic beverages, harmful drugs or chemicals.

-- 5. Weapons and explosive devices.

-- 6. Any object (i.e. musical instrument, shop project) too large to be carried by the student.
-All other items must be kept on the student's lap or within the seating compartment and may not deny another student a seat.

-- 7. Balls or Balloons

-- 8. Skateboards

-- 9. Matches and cigarette lighters.

-- 10. Food or drinks (no eating or drinking on the bus is permitted).

-- 11. Radios, tape players, headphones, CD players or any other electronic device that is too large to fit in a pocket or backpack.

-- 12. Chewing gum.

-- 13. Lasers or mirrors used to reflect light.

-- \The above list of prohibited items may not include all prohibited items.
+- 1. Tobacco and any smoking/vaping products. - 2.
+Live animals or insects. - 3.
+Glass containers. - 4.
+Alcoholic beverages, harmful drugs or chemicals. - 5.
+Weapons and explosive devices. - 6.
+Any object (i.e. musical instrument, shop project) too large to be carried by the student.
+All other items must be kept on the student's lap or within the seating compartment and may not deny another student a seat. - 7.
+Balls or Balloons - 8.
+Skateboards - 9.
+Matches and cigarette lighters. - 10.
+Food and drinks other than water are prohibited from the bus. - 11.
+Radios, tape players, headphones, CD players or any other electronic device that is too large to fit in a pocket or backpack. - 12.
+Chewing gum. - 13.
+Lasers or mirrors used to reflect light. - The above list of prohibited items may not include all prohibited items.
 At the discretion of the Transportation Department, an item may be determined to be inappropriate or prohibited from the bus.